-*Shiodome (汐留) – This is another district that is very “Tokyo”, because it’s such an urban, modern blend of residential, business, and commercial property, and it has something for everyone, at every stage of their life.
+*Shiodome (汐留) – This is another district that is very “Tokyo”, because it’s such an urban, modern blend of residential, business, and commercial properties, and it has something for everyone, at every stage of their life.

-Sugamo (巣鴨) – Sugamo is a neighborhood that is very popular with the older (elderly) crowd, because it is pretty traditional, and modeled after Post WWII Japan.
+Sugamo (巣鴨) – Sugamo is a neighborhood that is very popular with the older (elderly) crowd because it is pretty traditional, and modeled after post-WWII Japan.
 Some people say it’s stuck in the 50s and 60s, but Tokyo is known as having something for everyone, and I think this is just another example of that diversity!
 There are lots of places to shop and find great deals here too!

-Takebashi (竹橋) – Located at the Eastern gate of the Imperial Palace, it is a great place to start when exploring the Edo Castle ruins and moat, and is an easy way to arrive at the museums and parks of the Imperial Palace.
+Takebashi (竹橋) – Located at the Eastern gate of the Imperial Palace, it is a great place to start when exploring the Edo Castle ruins and moat and is an easy way to arrive at the museums and parks of the Imperial Palace.

 Yurakucho (有楽町) – If you’ve seen photos from National Geographic or on Instagram of diners jammed into outdoor seating directly under train tracks, enjoying a meal, you’ve seen photos of Yurakucho.